aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 weight: 70
 url: /nodejs-java/chart-workbook/
 keywords: "Chart workbook, chart data, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Chart workbook in PowerPoint presentation in Javascript"
+description: "Chart workbook in PowerPoint presentation in JavaScript"
 ---

 ## **Set Chart Data from Workbook**
-Aspose.Slides provides the [ReadWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartData#readWorkbookStream--) and [WriteWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.
+Aspose.Slides provides the [readWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartData#readWorkbookStream--) and [writeWorkbookStream](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartData#writeWorkbookStream-byte:A-) methods that allow you to read and write chart data workbooks (containing chart data edited with Aspose.Cells). **Note** that the chart data has to be organized in the same manner or must have a structure similar to the source.

-This Javascript code demonstrates a sample operation:
+This JavaScript code demonstrates a sample operation:

 ```javascript
 var pres = new aspose.slides.Presentation("chart.pptx");